 Those of us living in Southern Alberta, Canada, know that if we want snow, Lake Louise is the place to go!
 Even when the prairies are dry, bleak, and completely brown, it is always a winter wonderland with many activities at Lake Louise.

 Living in Calgary, I haven’t seen much snow yet this winter.
 I see the photos coming in from Lake Louise, though, and the snow is sitting on the trees like giant mushroom caps.
 Trails are groomed and tracked for skiing or snowshoeing.
-The lake is already cleared for ice-skating (with a giant ice castle built on it!)
+Also, the lake is already cleared for ice-skating (with a giant ice castle built on it!)